Comox Lake Water System

 The Comox Lake water system serves approximately 45,000 people.
 Water from Comox Lake is currently drawn from the Puntledge River, and flows through a network of reservoirs, pumping stations and transmission mains or pipes.

-The Comox Valley Regional District (CVRD) operates three water systems in the Comox Valley and supplies bulk water to distribution systems operated by the City of Courtenay and Town of Comox as well as the service areas listed below:
+In addition to the Comox Lake water system, the Comox Valley Regional District (CVRD) operates three other water systems within the Comox Valley and supplies bulk water to distribution systems operated by the City of Courtenay and Town of Comox as well as the service areas listed below:

 |Electoral Area A Water Service Area|